Is it possible to drink too much water?

 I drink eight to ten 8-ounce glasses of water a day.
 Is it ever possible to drink too much water?
 A friend told me that it was possible and that drinking too much water sets your bodily fluids out of balance.
 Please let me know the details about water intake and health.
 Thanks.

-Overall water is a great beverage choice because it quenches your thirst without sugars, artificial sweetners, or caffeine.
-As long as you have a source of clean, fresh water feel free to drink up!
+Overall, water is a great beverage choice because it quenches your thirst and keeps the body hydrated.
+As long as you have a source of clean, fresh water — feel free to drink up!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?